l3iodeez/people-tracker/README.md

   - Initialize a new PeopleTracker.Tracker object.
 (The interface object is not needed for CLI operation.)
   - Pass an array of text strings to PeopleTracker.Tracker.prototype.handleInput.
   - Strings will be parsed and added to the store.

 ### Running Tests
   - Run `nodejs server.js` to start the local express server
   - Open `SpecRunner.html` in your browser or click [here][Test Link].
-  - Note: Using the node server is only necessary to run the UI tests.
-If  you open index.html locally the application will work, but all UI tests will fail (this is because of browser restrictions when working on the local filesystem).
+  - Note: Using the node server is only necessary to run the UI tests and load the input files via AJAX.
+If you open index.html locally the application will work, but you will need to load each file manually via the form and  all UI tests will fail (this is because of browser restrictions when working on the local filesystem).
   To run UI tests either run the express server  locally or use the [live link][Test link]